-On-Line Youth Protection 1 is available in both English and Spanish (Korean and Vietnamese coming soon)
+On-Line Youth Protection is available in both English and Spanish (Korean and Vietnamese coming soon)

 Before you click on the link below, some things to remember: 1) Write down and remember your user name and password.
 You will need them again 2) You can stop progress and return to the program at any time.
-Plan on allowing plenty of time to complete Youth Protection 1.
+Plan on allowing plenty of time to complete the course.
 3) When finished with the class, be sure to print out your certificate.
-You will be glad you did 4) You will be able to choose between English or Spanish for the course 5) Click on the following (green) link to access on-line Youth Protection 1:
+You will be glad you did 4) You will be able to choose between English or Spanish for the course 5) Click on the following link to access the online training:

-Technical support for help with on-line Youth Protection 1: 888-804-9643 Help with questions about diocesan youth protection policies: 205-838-8301 or YouthMinistry@bhmdiocese.org.
+Technical support for help with on-line VIRTUS: 888-847-8870 Help with questions about diocesan youth protection policies: 205-838-8301 or YouthMinistry@bhmdiocese.org.
 This is not a "help line."
-It is our Office for Youth and the director is often out of the office assisting parishes, attending meetings, or at Camp Tekakwitha.
+It is our Office for Youth Services and the director is often out of the office assisting parishes, attending meetings, or at Camp Tekakwitha.
 Our administrative assistant is part-time.
 Please be patient waiting for a response.

 NEW* - Youth Protection QS Alternative to Youth Protection 1 for Spanish Speaking Adults